nahsra/antisamy/README.md

 __Important Note__: There has been much confusion about the `getErrorMessages()` method.
 The `getErrorMessages()` method does not subtly answer the question "is this safe input?" in the affirmative if it returns an empty list.
 You must always use the sanitized input and there is no way to be sure the input passed in had no attacks.

 The serialization and deserialization process that is critical to the effectiveness of the sanitizer is purposefully lossy and will filter out attacks via a number of attack vectors.
-Unfortunately, one of the tradeoffs of this strategy is that we don't always know in retrospect that an attack was seen.
-Thus, the `getErrorMessages()` API is there to help users understand their well-intentioned input meet the requirements of the system, not help a developer detect if an attack was present.
+Unfortunately, one of the tradeoffs of this strategy is that AntiSamy doesn't always know in retrospect that an attack was seen.
+Thus, the `getErrorMessages()` API is there to help users understand whether their well-intentioned input meets the requirements of the system, not help a developer detect if an attack was present.

 ## Other Documentation

-Additional documentation is available on this Github project's wiki page: https://github.com/nahsra/antisamy/wiki and the OWASP AntiSamy Project Page: https://owasp.org/www-project-antisamy/
+Additional documentation is available on this GitHub project's wiki page: https://github.com/nahsra/antisamy/wiki and the OWASP AntiSamy Project Page: https://owasp.org/www-project-antisamy/

 ## Contributing to AntiSamy